 The risk from Hanford’s groundwater will increase if we do not remove all the contamination sources.
 In addition to contamination from cribs, ditches, and ponds, the 56 million gallons of highly toxic and radioactive waste in 177 aging underground tanks several miles from the river pose the greatest risk.
 The tanks will not hold their contents forever, and 67 of them are known or presumed to have leaked at least one million gallons of waste.

-To stop the leaking, in 1999, we negotiated an agreement with the U.S. Department of Energy to move all the pumpable liquid out of the single-shell tanks into double-shell tanks.
-But a slurry of crystalized salt cake and foam remains in the tanks.
+All of the pumpable liquids have been removed from the 149 single-shell tanks.
+But a slurry of crystalized salt cake and foam remains.
 Because the leaked tank waste is more concentrated than the other forms of liquid waste, it has remained in the soil of the 200 Area.
 However, contamination from tank waste will eventually reach the Columbia, which is why completion of the Waste Treatment Plant is crucial to protecting the river.